Location & Position

 • Right pleura and lung: Related to upper part of right lobe

-• Heart: Left lobe is related to heart through diaphragm
+• Heart: Left lobe related to heart through diaphragm

 • Pericardium: Anterior part of left lobe